artudi54/WeatherApp/README.md

 ```
 mvn package
 ```
 It will create 'WeatherApp' subdirectory containing ready to run application.
-Tu run it open 'WeatherApp.jar' file in your favourite file manager or use command:
+To run it open 'WeatherApp.jar' file in your favourite file manager or use command:
 ```
 java -jar WeatherApp/WeatherApp.jar
 ```